 Once enrolled, you will be notified in late April of the procedures for course registration.
-You may enroll in a maximum of six credit hours of classes.
+You may enroll in a maximum of three credit hours of classes.

 This list is subject to change or cancellation depending on sufficient enrollment and availability of faculty members; no prerequisites unless otherwise indicated; any changes will be reflected on this page.

 China Intellectual Property Law & Policy, 1 credit, He Jing (LAW 74134)